A safety app designed for women faced with threatening domestic violence situations.

 As the UX sole researcher, I reviewed survivor stories, aligning with the product manager to better understand the main challenges that victims face and design for their potential needs.

-3/10 women are stalked, physically assaulted, or raped by an intimate partner at some point in their lives.
+3/10 women are stalked, physically assaulted, or raped by an intimate partner in their lives.
 National Library of Medicine

 Competitive Analysis